years ago, virtually all carpets were made to last a lifetime if cared for

-$8 per square yard to $15 per square yard for the carpet only. are a landlord with apartments or rental property, visit my Landlord Floors Website designed to help you save money on carpet and flooring There are at least 6 medium carpet grades for those who want a carpet to last for 6 to 12 years.
+$8 per square yard to $15 per square yard for the carpet only.

+are a landlord with apartments or a rental property owner, visit my Landlord website which is designed to help rental property owners save big-money on carpet and There are at least 6 medium-grade carpets for those who want a carpet to last for 6 to 12 years.
 Face-weights range from 30 ounces to 40 ounces.
 Prices range $18 to $30 per yard for the carpet only.
-The pile height, tuft twist and pile density are three factors that determine how long the carpet will last and prices increase accordingly.
+The fiber, pile height, tuft twist and pile density are the main four factors that determine how long the carpet will last and prices increase accordingly.
 What